replayio/docs/src/app/integrations/3rd-party-integrations/loom-embeds/page.md

 ---
 title: Loom embeds
+image: /images/loom.png
+description: The Loom integration lets you include video comments in your replays.
 ---
-The [Loom](https://loom.com/) integration lets you include video comments in your replays.

-{% figure alt="Elements panel" src="/images/loom.png" height=870 width=870/%}

 ## Overview